Nyange-Adventures-Logo-1.png

 Malaria Awareness

-Tanzania is a high-risk malaria area, primarily near coastal regions and towns like Moshi and Arusha.
+Tanzania is a high-risk malaria area, primarily near coastal regions.
+Moshi and Arusha do not have especially high occurences but there is a risk.
 Malaria is transmitted through mosquito bites, and the risk at high altitudes (above 2,000m) is minimal.
 However, pre and post-climb phases pose a higher risk.

 Preventive Measures